 4) I will ask for help when I need it.

-22 veterans A DAY committed suicide in 2015.
-In 2016, I will NOT be one of them.
+An estimated 22 veterans A DAY committed suicide in 2015.
+In the future, I will NOT be one of them.
 I will not quit on myself, my country, or my fellow veterans, nor will I allow other veterans to do so.
 I will attack life with the same vigor I attacked the enemies of our country.
 I will not defeat myself.

 5) I will check in with my buddy’s Gold Star family.